Eagleby, Queensland: Education

-Eagleby State School is a government primary (Prep-6) school for boys and girls at 222-2660 Fryar Road (corner of Herses Road, 27.6928°S 153.2144°E).
+Eagleby State School is a government primary (Prep–6) school for boys and girls at 222–2660 Fryar Road (corner of Herses Road, 27.6928°S 153.2144°E).
 In 2018, the school had an enrolment of 548 students with 43 teachers (38 full-time equivalent) and 31 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

-Eagleby South State School is a government primary (Prep-6) school for boys and girls at the corner of 131-171 River Hills Road (corner of Fryar Road, 27.7036°S 153.2130°E).
+Eagleby South State School is a government primary (Prep–6) school for boys and girls at the corner of 131–171 River Hills Road (corner of Fryar Road, 27.7036°S 153.2130°E).
 In 2018, the school had an enrolment of 492 students with 39 teachers (36 full-time equivalent) and 27 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

-STEPS Positive Learning Centre is a specific-purpose primary and secondary (5-10) school 131-171 River Hills Road (corner of Fryar Road, 27.7036°S 153.2130°E).
+STEPS Positive Learning Centre is a specific-purpose primary and secondary (5–10) school 131–171 River Hills Road (corner of Fryar Road, 27.7036°S 153.2130°E).
 The role of Positive Learning Centres is to re-engage with school-age children who need intervention to enable them to return to conventional schooling or to transition into vocational training.

-Eagleby Learning Centre is a secondary (7-12) Centre for Continuing Secondary Education at 161 Herses Road (27.6947°S 153.2124°E).
+Eagleby Learning Centre is a secondary (7–12) Centre for Continuing Secondary Education at 161 Herses Road (27.6947°S 153.2124°E).
 It provides secondary education with flexible delivery for "second chance learners", for school-age and adult students, who have disengaged from conventional schooling in the past.

 There are no mainstream secondary schools in Eagleby.
 The nearest government secondary school is Beenleigh State High School in neighbouring Beenleigh to the south-east.

 Facilities

-A waste water treatment plant is located in Eagleby.
+A wastewater treatment plant is located in Eagleby.
 The facility was established in 1967 and processes water in three stages before releasing it into the Albert River.